vtoure/converter-causal-formats/README.md

 }
 ```

-#### Example of a flat template JSON generated from the VSM JSON above
+#### Example of a flat template JSON generated from the VSM JSON example above
 ```json
 {
   "source": {